chindraba-ga/dash_proj_01/CONTRIBUTING.md

 In addition, to be acceptable to the project, the commits need to be GPG-signed in a manner verifiable by the site(s) on which the commit is posted.
 Again, the `git` command makes this simple with the `--gpg-sign[=<keyid>]` or `-S[<keyid>]` options for a commit.
 This, of course, means that you will need to have a PGP key for the same email address as you use for creating the commits.
 GitLab has a good page, [Signing commits with GPG](https://gitlab.com/help/user/project/repository/gpg_signed_commits/index.md), which explains, and guides you through the process of creating one, and GitHub has a good page, [Generating a new GPG key](https://help.github.com/articles/generating-a-new-gpg-key/), for essentially the same process.
 Both also help you associate the new PGP key with your account on their server, if you wish.

 I would recommend that where the instructions suggest selecting the default of `RSA and RSA` that you select `ECC and ECC` instead.
 The size of the keys are shorter and the time and work you computer uses to generate and use the keys is less.
-Selecting the ECC algorithm causes the selection of key size to be replaced with a selection of which elliptic curve to use, in which case I recomment the `Curve 25519` option.
+Selecting the ECC algorithm causes the selection of key size to be replaced with a selection of which elliptic curve to use, in which case I recommend the `Curve 25519` option.
 The choice of which option to use is a personal choice, and either way is acceptable here, as long as the commits are signed with a valid PGP key.

 ### OpenPGP public key